-Many companies, brands, and manufacturers have business relationships with a vast number of partners, resellers, agents, retailers, distributors, dealers, franchisees or branches that sell brand products in local markets.
-As a group, these local businesses are commonly referred to as a distributed partner network.
-These local businesses or partners are considered channels by which the brand sells its products or services.
-For this reason, they are sometimes referred to as channel partners.
-These partners can be distributed in different geographic locations and that distributed network structure may be organized in various ways, including by region, class, tier or partner level.
+Many companies, brands and manufacturers have business relationships with a vast number of partners, resellers, agents, retailers, distributors, dealers, franchisees or branches that sell brand products in local markets.
+As a group, these local businesses are commonly referred to as distributed marketing networks or “channel partners” because they are considered “channels” by which the brand sells its products or services.
+These channel partners can be distributed in different geographic locations.
+And that distributed network structure may be organized in various ways, including by region, class, tier or partner level.
 Companies or brands that have such a structure are distributed organizations.
-However, if a company or brand has only one location, or a small number of locations, that do not sell their products through a distributed network of local channel partners, then such a company does not fit the definition of a distributed organization.
+However, if a company or brand has only one location or a small number of locations that do not sell brand products through a network of local channel partners, then such a company does not fit the definition of a distributed organization.

 What is Distributed Marketing?

-Distributed Marketing refers to the process of national-to-local marketing for brands that sell their products or services through their distributed networks of local partners.
-Distributed Marketing encompasses all aspects of aligning marketing strategies, creating marketing campaigns and assets, funding strategies, automated marketing execution and fulfillment, and analytics.
-Distributed Marketing — which is also referred to as Channel Marketing — involves both digital marketing technology and traditional marketing (radio, TV, newspaper, outdoor advertising and direct mail) with customized local campaigns and assets that deliver co-branded messaging to local markets.
+Distributed Marketing refers to the process of national-to-local marketing for brands that sell their products or services through networks of local partners.
+Distributed Marketing encompasses all aspects of aligning marketing strategies, creating marketing campaigns and assets, funding Co-Op Advertising strategies, automating marketing execution and fulfillment, and managing local marketing analytics.
+Distributed Marketing — also referred to as channel marketing — involves both digital marketing technology and traditional marketing (radio, TV, newspaper, outdoor advertising and direct mail) with customized local marketing campaigns and assets that deliver co-branded messaging to local markets.

-Leading Distributed Marketing platforms, also called Through-Channel Marketing Automation platforms, offer comprehensive solutions for Brands and their distributed networks of local partners, with innovative options to promote local participation in Co-Op Advertising programs and automated campaign enrollment designed to ensure both national-to-local alignment and brand-compliant messaging.
+Leading Distributed Marketing platforms, also called Through Channel Marketing Automation (TCMA) platforms, offer comprehensive solutions for brands and their distributed networks of local partners.
+This includes innovative options to promote local participation in Co-Op Advertising programs and automated marketing campaign enrollment designed to ensure both national-to-local alignment and brand-compliant messaging.